The following information provides a summary of your rights. Full details can be found on the Natural Resources Wales website.

 How will I know where I can go?

 Access Land is clearly marked on Ordnance Survey Explorer (1:25,000) maps.
 The CROW access areas are shaded yellow with a brown border and dedicated forestry land is shown in pale green with a brown border.
-Before setting out on your walk, for the most up to date information, visit the Countryside Council for Wales interactive map where details of any exclusions or restrictions will also be shown.
+Before setting out on your walk, for the most up to date information, visit the Natural Resources Wales interactive map where details of any exclusions or restrictions will also be shown.

 Signs on the ground have been developed and information should be available at main access points such as car parks and visitor centres.
 Look out for the new access symbol which shows that land is open for public access on foot.